Mount Apo Diaries: The Sublime Journey To The Top

 - Arrive in Davao City

-- Buy shit and stuff for our hike to Mount Apo Natural Park
+- Buy essentials and stuff for our hike to Mount Apo Natural Park

 - Rest and prepare gear